-This is a helper function that calls set () for every globally declared uppercase variable of module with the provided priority.
+This is a helper function that calls set() for every globally declared uppercase variable of module with the provided priority.

-- module (module object or string) the module or the path of the module - priority (string or int) the priority of the settings.
-Should be a key of SETTINGS\PRIORITIES or an integer update (values, priority='project')
+- module (types.
+ModuleType or str) the module or the path of the module - priority (str or int) the priority of the settings.
+Should be a key of SETTINGS\PRIORITIES or an integer update(values, priority='project')